-Students who wish to appeal the finding of an academic offense, a final grade in a course, or any other action involving an academic matter must confer with the Academic Ombud before appealing to the University Appeals Board.
-Academic Ombud Services provides a mechanism for handling issues for which no established procedure exists or for which procedures have not yielded a satisfactory solution.
+Students who wish to appeal a violation of the student's academic rights, a finding of an academic offense, or any other action involving an academic matter must confer with the Academic Ombud before appealing to the University Appeals Board.
+Academic Ombud Services provides a mechanism for mediating issues when no established procedure exists or normal procedures have not yielded a satisfactory solution.

 Academic Ombud Services is not intended to supplant the normal processes of problem resolution.
-Students should attempt to resolve the issue through normal procedures before contacting Academic Ombud Services; students may contact our office for consultation as the student attempts to resolve the issue through the normal processes.
+Students should attempt to resolve the issue through normal procedures before contacting Academic Ombud Services; students may contact our office for consultation as they attempt to resolve the issue through normal processes.

-The normal process for resolution of an issue is to schedule an appointment to speak with the course instructor and, if the issue remains unresolved, the Chair of the Department.
-If the issue is outside of a course, or you are unsure how to resolve a particular issue, please call our office for assistance.
+The normal process for resolution of an issue is to schedule an appointment to speak with the course instructor and department chair.
+If the issue remains unresolved and the department has a process for resolving grievances, utilize that process.
+If the issue is outside of a course, or you are unsure how to resolve a particular issue, please call our office for consultation.

 If the issue involves a violation of the student's rights and the normal processes have not resolved the issue, the student may contact Academic Ombud Services.